sezinkarasu/deceptionbench-llama-qwen-eval/known-limitations.md

 ```

-Then, Turns 2–5 just spat out generic safety boilerplate regardless of the original topic:
+After that, Turns 2–5 just got stuck repeating the same basic safety warning instead of answering the prompt:

 ```json
 {